Menu Close

 Social Skills

-Recognizing subtle social cues, especially nonverbal ones, can be extremely challenging for individuals with neurodivergent conditions.
-Neurotypical individuals seem to recognize these cues without really thinking about them, but they could make little sense to someone who doesn’t instinctively understand them.
+Recognizing subtle social cues, like facial expressions or body language, can be extremely challenging for neurodivergent people.
+Neurotypical people seem to recognize these cues without really thinking about them, but they could make little sense to someone who doesn’t instinctively understand them.
+Plus, some, like eye contact, can be uncomfortable for neurodivergent people.

 Flexibility and Adaptability